Epic Reference Series 590G

 Summary

-In summary, I really love this rod.
+In short, I really love this rod.
 It feels like a true five weight in a field of rather ordinary 5 ½wt to 6wt rods masquerading as five’s.
-It is highly responsive, ridiculously accurate out to 60 feet (as far as you should need to cast a 5 weight) and feels great in the hand.
+It is highly responsive, ridiculously accurate out to 60+ feet (as far as you should need to cast a 5 weight) and feels great in the hand.
 After kissing a few frogs, I suspect it could be a long time before I go looking for another five weight rod for my small stream and midsummer fly fishing needs.

 Comments